JakobDegen/mir-docs/terminators.md

 ## `Return`

 Returns from the function.
+Like function calls, the exact semantics of returns in Rust are unclear.
-This assigns the value currently in the return place (`_0`) to the return place specified in the associated `Call` terminator in the calling function, as if assigned via `dest = move _0`.
+Returning very likely at least assigns the value currently in the return place (`_0`) to the place specified in the associated `Call` terminator in the calling function, as if assigned via `dest = move _0`.
+It might additionally do other things.

 If the body is a generator body, this has slightly different semantics; it instead causes a `GeneratorState::Returned(_0)` to be created (by reading `_0`) and assigned to the return place.